Trafficking of children: Proposed solutions

 Protection begins first with victim identification; child trafficking laws must specifically and appropriately define what constitutes a "trafficking victim".
 Legal processes must then be in place for removing children from trafficking situations, and returning them either to their families or other appropriate settings.
-Victims should also be provided with individualized and supportive physical and psychological rehabilitation in order to establish him or her self.
+Victims should also be provided with individualized and supportive physical and psychological rehabilitation in order to establish themselves.
 Trauma-informed programs, prevention education programs, survivor-led centers, and other recovery and community integration programs are options as well.
 Youth-specific vulnerabilities such as homelessness, lack of family, mistrust, lack of socialization, coercive relationships, substance abuse, and lack of education can cause challenges for in the process of rehabilitation for some children.
 Some scholars advocate for rights-based development, where the victims, survivors, and youth at-risk should be able to participate in the planning of projects and have continued involvement in order to build autonomy and leadership.
 This recuperation can take quite a length of time but, with the individual having the correct support, they can work towards a functional life.

 Finally, steps should be taken to avoid "double victimization"—in other words, to ensure that formerly trafficked children are treated as victims, and not as criminals.
 An example of "double victimization" would be a child who was illegally trafficked into sexual exploitation in the United States, and then, once free from trafficking, is prosecuted for being an illegal migrant.
 The End Trafficking Project is the initiative to raise awareness about child trafficking and help people take action to protect children.
 The UNICEF has come up with ways to help children from child exploitation and the risk factors that need to be addressed.
 These include: